liaochenlanruo/pgcgap/docs/PGCGAP.md

 - V1.0.25
   - Gblocks was used to eliminate poorly aligned positions and divergent regions of an alignment of DNA or protein sequences in module "CoreTree" and "Pan".
   - The parameter "--identi" was added into module "Pan" to allow users to set the minimum percentage identity for blastp.

+ - V1.0.26
+   - Adjusted the font size with the variation of genome number and the string length of the genome name when plotting the heat map of module "ANI" and "MASH".
+   - Two heat map are provided, one of which with a star (means the similarity of the two genomes is larger than 95%) and another without a star, when performing the "ANI" and "MASH" analysis.
 ---

 <center><strong>